-1Nutrition: Eat regularly and minimize the use of mood-altering substances such as nicotine, caffeine and alcohol which also interfere with good quality sleep (even though they may help you fall asleep).
-Supplements such as Vitamins B & D, Omega 3 also help with brain functioning, especially in those with mental illnesses.
-L-Tryptophan2 has also been found to improve mood as it is an ingredient in serotonin which plays a part in depression.
-(See post on this blog titled: Mood Food for more details).
 Omega 3s are found in cold water fish such as salmon, mackerel cod and sardines, and also in flax and chia seeds.
 Some eggs have omega 3s because they are fed flaxseed.
 Cod, salmon and tuna are also good sources of Vitamin D. Dairy products and some juices have Vitamin D added to them because it is so integral to metabolic processes that usually get triggered by the sun but places with low sunlight often require supplementation.
-L-Tryptophan is found in milk and dairy products.

-Activity: Movement of all kind and regular exercise keep the mind sharp, fosters better quality sleep and gives you the pleasure of endorphins.
-Being outside when you exercise improves the benefit of any exercise because it exposes you to fresh air and sunlight which influences mood.
-The level of activity need not be extreme but it should be regular and integrated into your life.
 Whether its walking or running, swimming or rock climbing, tennis or hiking, a regular program of movement keeps the body and mind in shape to absorb shocks to the system in the form of the daily stressors of life.
-Monitoring your activity keeps you on track and motivates you to stay on course.
+Monitoring your activity with hardware like Fitbit and apps like Moves helps you track your level of activity and monitors progress towards your goals.

-People: Creating and connecting to a social support network through personal relationships is primal to the human experience.
-Human beings were meant to connect with people and being with the ones we love make us happy.
-Throw in laughter and you feel good in the moment and for hours or days later.
+A 2005 study found that negative social interactions with spouses, relatives and friends correspond with a higher incidence of anxiety and depression.
+Creating and connecting to a social support network through personal relationships is primal to the human experience.
+Human beings were meant to connect with people and being with the ones we care about make us happy.
+Laughter also boosts the benefits of being together.
 Sometimes just being around people, even if they are strangers, makes us feel better than being isolated in our own domestic coccoons.
 People not only make us feel good when we are happy but support us when we feel like we can't cope with stressful situations or are hit a side curve by the journey that is life.
-Having a shoulder to cry on or an ear to listen keeps us from falling into despair or depression or from feeling anxiety.
-Other people help to ground us and keep us from getting derailed

 The SNAP program is the focus of Dr. White's book-in-progress.